-How to start a real estate business in Italy
+How to start an Italian estate business

 Italy attracts people from around the world with its varied and scenic landscapes, delectable cuisine, and rich heritage.
 It is not surprising that it is one of the most desired countries that foreigners not only choose to visit, but to invest in and call their home.
-The real estate business is one of Italy’s leading industries both for short-rentals and long-term investments.
+The Italian real estate business is one of Italy’s leading industries both for short-rentals and long-term investments.
 Foreign entrepreneurs considering investing in Italian properties will benefit from learning about the many legal and commercial perks of the market.

 The most common way to establish a real estate company in Italy is in the form of a limited liability company, or specifically, either as a società per azioni (S.p.A.), or as a società a responsabilità limitata (S.r.l.), as these are regulated under the Italian law.
 These forms of commercial organizations are characterized by the company shareholders’ liability being limited only to their participation in the company and hence, they are not held liable with their personal assets for debts of the company, exceeding the limits of their participation (to be determined by their percentage in the company capital).
 Several key steps are involved in establishing such a company: